Emajõgi: History

 The Emajõgi has been widely used as a waterway and trade route for centuries.
 In the past, it has also been an obstacle for land transport between Northern and Southern Estonia, because the river flows in a low-lying and swampy valley.
 Of the few suitable locations for crossing the river, Tartu has the most favourable conditions.
 Due to its location on the crossing of land and water routes, Tartu became an important trading center in Ancient Estonia.

 In the 19th century, Emajõgi was actively used for transporting different cargo to Tartu – firewood, timber, hay, fish, and so on.
-The main type of vessel used was the lodi, a small river barge or sailing ship adjusted for navigation on Lake Peipsi and Emajõgi.
+The main type of vessel used was the lodi, a small river barge or sailing ship adjusted for navigation on Lake Peipus and Emajõgi.
 Up to 200 barges were anchored in Tartu's port at the time.
 The first steam paddler appeared on Emajõgi in 1843; there were six by 1900.

-The last river barges disappeared by the mid-20th century.
-Several new ships were brought to the river in the Soviet era to continue navigation to Pskov, Piirissaar, among other destinations.
+The last river barges disappeared by the mid-20th century, however several new ships were brought onto the river to continue naval transport to Pskov, Piirissaar and other destinations.
 Fast hydrofoils, which were first introduced in 1960s, operated daily on the Tartu-Pskov route.
 Traffic on the route ended in 1992.
 Though attempts have been made to restart it since 1997, it remains closed.